sourcegraph/handbook/content/departments/product-engineering/product/design/metrics/defining-metrics.md

 ## Tracking events across domains or products

 Often we need to understand how our designs perform when they send traffic to Sourcegraph websites outside of the product we are working on.
-When these events occur and they end in a visit to a publicly facing Sourcegraph website, we can use Google Analytics [UTM parameters](https://en.wikipedia.org/wiki/UTM_parameters) to track the source of the event.
+When these events occur and end at a publicly facing Sourcegraph website, we can use Google Analytics [UTM parameters](https://en.wikipedia.org/wiki/UTM_parameters) to track the source of the event.

 Examples of scenarios you may need to track: